looomenn/writeups/2024/amateursctf/osint/cherry-blossoms/readme.md

 > Find the coords of this image!

 Files
-challenge.png
+- challenge.png
-main.py
+- main.py
-and ip for nc server
+- ip for nc server

 ![](source/challenge.png)

-By flags in the left corner of the image, we can pin point that is near the `Washington Monument` in DC
+By the flags in the left corner of the image, we can pinpoint that it is near the `Washington Monument` in DC

-Running around in the street view, we can find cherry bloom with specific branch pattern
+Running around using Google Street View, we can find the cherry blossom with a specific branch pattern

 ![](assets/geolocation.png)

 GEO: `~ 38.889107, -77.033531`

-After pasting these coordinates to the nc server we get the flag!
+And from the nc we get the flag

 ```
 amateursCTF{l00k1ng_l0v3ly_1n_4k}